The following programs, organizations, and resources are available to you as a Part-time Classroom Studies student.

 The health insurance offered to full-time students who do not have other health insurance is not available to Part-time Classroom Studies students.

-Your Onyen and password will grant you access to many of these resources.
+Your Onyen and password will give you access to many of these resources.
 Oncampus libraries include Davis Library (the main campus library), House Undergraduate Library, Wilson Library (Special Collections), the Law Library, Health Sciences Library, and several subject branch libraries.
 All libraries in the campus system are open to all users.

 University Career Services helps UNC-Chapel Hill students plan for their careers, learn job-search skills, and search for employment.
 Parttime Classroom Studies students may access career panels and job-seeking workshops.